dns2/RBX-DQ-AutoLobby/README.md

 * NameOfAutofarmFile

    `"AutofarmFileName.lua"` : The **exact** filename you have for Blake's Autofarm file. *The file must be located in your exploit workspace folder*.

+* RunAfOnlyAsHost

+   `true` Autofarm file will only be run after the dungeon is loaded if it's the account hosting the game lobby

+   `false` Autofarm file will always be allowed to run after a dungeon is loaded, even if you are just auto-joining another account